vaniappr/vaniappr.github.io/README.md

 ### Work Experience
 **Analyst @ Central Bank of Indonesia (_Jan 2024 - Sep 2024_)**
 - Managed data and information, as well as conducted analyses to determine strategies related to developing Micro, Small, and Medium Enterprise (MSME) and inclusive finance.
 - Executed MSME development program to control inflation and enhance regional economy development through strategies such as exports, digitalisation, financing, etc.
+- Designed and maintained a dashboard visualizing Bank Indonesia’s regional interventions, including the number and progress of supported MSMEs, and predictive insights to support inflation stabilization efforts.

 **Junior Economist @ Central Bank of Indonesia (_Jan 2021 - Dec 2023_)**
-- Managed and analysed data, conducted economic assessments mainly in regional inflation, investment, and other economic concerns.
+- Analysed regional economic data—including inflation, investment trends, payment systems, and economic growth in general to support policy decision-making.
+- Developed economic forecasting models using R, EViews, and Excel, improving the accuracy of regional inflation and economic growth predictions.
-- Provided policy recommendations for Bank Indonesia Head Office and/or Regional Governments.
+- Prepared presentations including data visualisations for Bank Indonesia headquarters and local governments.
+- Contributed to North Sulawesi being ranked among the top 3 provinces in Indonesia for inflation control, with Minahasa Regency recognized as national runner-up.
-- Organized forums and events aimed at fostering economic development and collaborated among regional stakeholders.
+- Organized and facilitated stakeholder forums with regional policymakers and businesses, enhancing coordination in economic development efforts.

 ### Achievements